More "About Me"

 While I had been involved with photography professionally and personally for years, I had never really taken many pictures of every-day life.
 The importance had escaped me.

 Then I remembered that when I was eleven years old, I had spent months taking Polaroids and finding old photos and combining them into a book that I gave my parents as an anniversary gift.
 Incredibly enough, I still had the book.
 Buried in the bottom of a box of long-forgotten memorabilia, its pages all dry and crumbly, was a visual essay telling the story of a day in the life of my parents and their children - my brother, my sister and me.

 I wondered, who wouldn't want a book like this?

-I put aside my infra-red cameras and alternative photo process work; I stopped taking business clients began learning how to document real life.
-I hoped to apply the skills I had learned in the corporate world directing shoots for clients and use them to create visual to projects for families of all kinds.
+I put aside my infra-red cameras and alternative photo process work; I stopped taking business clients and began learning how to document real life.
+I wanted to apply the skills I had learned in the corporate world directing shoots for clients and use them to create projects for families of all kinds.
 And so, I began learning.
 And studying.
 And practicing.
 And practicing some more.